stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 * World T: there exists a mathematically consistent four dimensional Yang Mills theory with a positive mass gap that approximates the relevant sector of the physical world, and the encoding in use is faithful to this behavior.
 * World F: no such consistent gapped Yang Mills theory exists, or every consistent version is effectively gapless in the continuum limit, and the encoding in use is faithful to this fact.

+Both worlds are TU internal constructs.
+They are not declarations about what the actual physical universe is like.

 ### 5.1 World T (existence with mass gap, low tension)